 The Council meets regularly throughout the year with the head teacher.
-Meetings are run following a similar format to class council meetings and the Year 6 representatives take the role of chair person, vice chair, secretary and treasurer.
-Issues raised in class council meetings are discussed and chairperson, vice chair, secretary and treasurer.
+Meetings are run following a similar format to class council meetings and the Year 6 representatives take the role of chairperson, vice chair, secretary and treasurer.
 Issues raised in class council meetings are discussed and pupil's suggestions are always welcomed.
 This proves a good forum for the pupil voice, whilst giving the council members an opportunity to play a leading role in the Academy.
 New members are elected each year.